 In most cases, students assigned to detention will be given 24 hours notice to make transportation arrangements.
-Any student not reporting to an assigned detention will be subject to further disciplinary action.
-Detention is usually held on Wednesdays, but any day may be utilized as circumstances require.
-There will be no rescheduling of detention except under emergency and/or preapproved circumstances.
-These cases must be reviewed and approved by the Principal.
+Any student not reporting to an assigned detention may be subject to further disciplinary action.
 Detention will begin at 2:40, and a student will serve for 1 hour.
 Students are expected to remain awake/alert and to be studying, completing homework, reading, writing etc. Students may be permitted to receive academic assistance during detention time.
 Transportation from detention is the responsibility of the student and his/her parent/guardian.
 In some cases students will receive lunch detentions.
-They will take their lunch to the detention room, eat quietly and then complete school work and/or read/write quietly until the end of the lunch period.
+They will take their lunch to the in school suspension room, eat quietly and then complete school work and/or read/write quietly until the end of the lunch period.